 He was tasked with handling a rat problem at a three-person architecture firm in New York City.
-He now runs a billion dollar company.
+Now runs one of the world’s most valuable startups.

 Meet Miguel McKelvey, founder of WeWork

 From sculpting to architecting

 Miguel was studying sculpture at Colorado College when his professor told him his work looked ‘architectural’.
 So Miguel decided to transfer to the University of Oregon School of architecture.

 After graduating, he moved to Tokyo.
 It was 1998, so naturally one of the most popular songs on the radio in Japan was TLC’s ‘No Scrubs’ (RIP Left Eye).
 Miguel noticed how the song created a connection between english and non-english speaking people.
 It inspired him to start a business called ‘English Baby’, a website that connected students with language courses from their peers.
 The company was relatively successful and grew to 25 employees, but Miguel wanted to do something else.